 When it comes to using video, it doesn’t matter if your company is big or small, has been around for a while, or is just getting started.
 Video is a great way to help you communicate and build culture for remote workers.
 Here are some helpful suggestions to get started!

 - Encourage your teammates to share their skills.
 This could be anything from coding, to cooking lessons, or even how to make some impressive origami.
-If you’re explaining something a bit more technical, you can use our Chrome extension, Soapbox, to record both your webcam and your screen.
 Create a community that values sharing knowledge by showing your teammates your unique skills.
 And maybe even inspire others to learn something new!